CorrelAid/coc/2019_meetup_berlin/coc.md

 If you are asked to stop harassing behaviour you should stop immediately, even if your behaviour was meant to be friendly or a joke, it was clearly not taken that way and for the comfort of all meetup attendees you should stop.

 Finally: Take care of each other.
-Alert a member of the CorrelAid Core Team (below) if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.
+Alert a member of the CorrelAid Core Team (see below) if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.

 ### Requirements for talks